DafyddLlyr/HikeBuddy/README.md

 ## Plan your hike on the Scottish National Trail - create routes, track your progress and explore points of interest along the trail.

-*Full-stack app with a RESTful API build with Java, Spring & Hibernate and a React/JavaScript fronted.
+*Full-stack app with a RESTful API build with Java, Spring & Hibernate and a React/JavaScript frontend.
 Leaflet map interacts with GeoJSON data and a PostgreSQL database.*

 *Group project for @CodeClan, built with @craiggough376, @Arledis and @StewartMacLeman*